MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 # Foundational Concepts

-This page introduces various fundamental concepts and terminology used throughout SymbolicRegression.jl, both internally and in the API.
+This page is meant as a basic introduction to concepts used throughout SymbolicRegression.jl, both internally and in the API.

 ## What is Symbolic Regression?

 Symbolic regression is a machine learning task where the goal is to find simple mathematical expressions that optimize some objective.
-This differs from much of modern deep learning workflows that tend to focus on fitting parameters in an overparametrized flexible black box model.
+This differs from much of modern deep learning workflows that tend to focus on fitting parameters in large and highly-flexible overparametrized models.

-`y = 2.1 * sin(x^2) + 0.3 * x`
+For example, `y = 2.1 * sin(x^2) + 0.3 * x` might be an output of a symbolic regression search.
+It would both assemble the structure of the expression while also optimizing the values of the constants.

-Another difference is that symbolic regression has two objectives.
-We want to search through the space of all possible mathematical expressions to find ones that balance _two_ competing goals:
+Another difference is that symbolic regression typically has (at least) two objectives.
+We want to search through the space of all possible mathematical expressions to find ones that balance both:

-- **Accuracy**: How well does the expression fit your data or otherwise optimize your objective?
+- **Accuracy**: How well does the expression fit your data? (or otherwise optimize some objective)
 - **Simplicity**: How small is the expression tree?

-This trade-off is fundamental to symbolic regression and drives many of the algorithmic decisions described below.
+This trade-off drives many of the algorithmic decisions described below.

 ## Expression Trees: The Building Blocks